Frequently Asked Questions about the Footsteps of Jesus Experience

 Q: What will I need to bring on the trip?

 A: You will bring a soft-sided suitcase and a knapsack or shoulder bag.
 You will pack lightweight, layered clothing, sturdy walking shoes, comfortable sandals, a hat, a swimsuit, and a towel.
 The weather is usually warm during May, but the evenings in Jerusalem can get chilly.
 No formal or dressy attire needed.
 You will need things like a camera, sunscreen, a flashlight, water bottles, a Bible, and something to write with.
 You will be provided a Companion Guide for the trip which includes a trip journal.
-Normally your luggage will stay in your room, except for the two days we are traveling between Jerusalem and Galilee.
+Normally your luggage will stay in your room, except for the three days we are traveling between Jerusalem, Nazareth and Galilee.
 You will take your knapsack or shoulder bag with you each day to carry your water, Bible, Companion Guide, and other essentials.

 Q: What is included in the trip price?